Keeping the beat

 — Get active: Inactivity can lead to obesity, which increases your risk of heart disease.
 And muscle loss as you age is a serious problem, and your heart is the most important muscle of all.

 Although we’re in a pandemic, it’s still important to move—inside or outside the house.
-It’s simple, just move, get your heart pumping, dance for 30-60 minutes.
-It’s safe to go outside, socially distanced, and ride your Aventon bike or take a walk.
+It’s simple, just move, get your heart pumping, dance for 30-60 minutes or use a stationary bike.
+It’s safe to go outside, socially distanced, and take a walk.

-Walking and biking outside can decrease stress which is also a risk factor for heart attack, while decreasing weight gain.
+Walking outside can decrease stress which is also a risk factor for heart attack, while decreasing weight gain.

 Eat better: A low fat, low salt, and low carbohydrate diet definitely leads to a healthy heart.
 During the pandemic, many are cooking at home more, which is a great time to experiment with heart healthy recipes.